 They can also be referred to as health insurance payers.

 Health insurance payers

-Private pay insurance is usually provided through employers, marketplace plans, or health insurance agents.
+Private pay insurance is usually provided through employers, marketplace plans such as ObamaCare, or health insurance agents.

 Many people on dialysis also choose to have Part D included, which covers many prescription drugs.
 (The average number of medications a person on dialysis takes is 19 pills per day.)